Emotan Magazine, a woman bi-monthly magazine was founded in 1977 by trail-blazing Mrs Tola Adenle.

 From 2002, she contributed weekly essays to The Comet on Sunday, and she continued writing till December 26, 2010.

-Emotan Magazine which was sold for 50kobo at the time, covered many women related issues including politics, sports, fashion, and opinions.
+Emotan Magazine which was sold for 50kobo at the time, it covered many women related issues including politics, sports, fashion, and opinions.

 In her Editorial Note in the July/August 1978 issue, she described Emotan as ‘Nigeria’s First Quality Women’s Magazine’